tguild/vehicle_signal_specification/docs-gen/content/ecosystem/_index.md

 ---
 title: "Ecosystem"
-date: 2021-07-05T15:12:25+02:00
+date: 2023-05-18T15:12:25+02:00
 chapter: true
 weight: 40
 ---

-# Tools
+# Ecosystem

-VSS can be used in various systems.
+VSS is used in different products, solutions and use cases.
 This section will give some pointers to the wider VSS ecosystem